imoldman/DSYMCreator/README.md

 With IDA Pro's help, it can create a DSYM/DWARF file.
 You can import the symbol file to `lldb` by yourself.

+**Please Note.** If the executable binary is fetched from `App Store`, it likely is encrypted, you should decrypt the `armv7` part first by [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted).

 ---

-0. **Prepare** If the executable binary is fetched from `App Store`, it likely is encrypted, you should decrypt the `armv7` part first by [dumpdecrypted](https://github.com/stefanesser/dumpdecrypted).

 ## Usage (default mode)